 The industry's and our most significant operational challenges include competition from DBS providers and DSL service providers.
 We believe that competition from DBS has resulted in net analog video customer losses.
-In addition, DBS competition combined with increasingly limited opportunities to expand our customer base, now that approximately 52% of our analog video customers subscribe to our digital video service, has resulted in decreased growth rates for high-speed Internet customers.
+In addition, DBS competition combined with increasingly limited opportunities to expand our customer base, now that approximately 52% of our analog video customers subscribe to our digital video service, has resulted in decreased growth rates for digital video customers.
+Competition from DSL providers has resulted in decreased growth rates for high-speed Internet customers.
 In the recent past, we have grown revenues by offsetting analog video customer losses with price increases and sales of incremental services such as high-speed Internet, OnDemand, DVR, high definition television, and telephone.
 We expect to continue to grow revenues through price increases, increases in the number of our customers who purchase bundled services, and through sales of incremental video services including high definition television, OnDemand and DVR service.
 In addition, we expect to increase revenues by expanding the sales of our services to our commercial customers.